 Non-professional private individuals who are not registered for TVA will no longer be subject to TVA @ 19.6% (French equivalent of VAT in UK taxed @ 17.5%) when they sell a property which they have extensively renovated themselves (i.e. more than 70% of the construction is new), or transformed a barn into a home changing its designation therefore creating a new home , or built their own home from scratch.
+Selling a house for cash in Ontario is a good option, as the home buyers don’t charge fees of any kind and pay you a fair and excellent price for your home without any extra costs to you.

 Previously, this tax has been applicable for five years from the date when the declaration of completion of the works was submitted.
 This was proving too difficult to manage for the Government tax authorities, notaries and agents alike.